wurdit/ffmpeg/README.md

 ## Some common arguments

+You'll see these in the exmples.
+You don't necessarily need to read and understand all of these just yet.

 `-i [path to file]` Specify an input file.
 Can be used multiple times to input multiple files, for example, video and audio, or multiple languages, subtitles, etc.

 `-y` Overwrite the output if it exists.